kaidez/kaidez.github.io/_posts/2017-08-20-state-of-javascript.md

 <img src="/img/js-book.jpg" class="post__image" />

 It was published by Dori Smith and the late, (very) great Tom Negrino.
-I don't use it as a reference any more, but keep it for sentimental reasons.
+I don't use it as a reference anymore, but keep it for sentimental reasons.

 It was written in 1999, about four years after the initial JavaScript release.
-But it covers the things that made JavaScript popular after that release: image manipulation, scrolling status bars, Java integration, etc.
+But it covers the things that made JavaScript popular at that time: image manipulation, scrolling status bars, Java integration, etc.

 The book covers functions really well: it's where I first learned JS functions.
 It even cover cookies: <em>the first real instance of JavaScript state management.</em>